raganwald-deprecated/homoiconic/2011/11/COMEFROM.md

 			# ...
 		end

-By using tricks like this and other aspect-oriented programming techniques, his code was uniformly organized so that the code dependencies were exactly isomorphic to the feature dependencies.
+Since none of the code written so far needed to know that a wall post could have comments, he saw no value in cluttering up those files with comment-handling code.
+Instead, he put the relationship between wall posts and comments in the code that was responsible for doing something with comments.
+His code was uniformly organized so that the code dependencies were exactly isomorphic to the feature dependencies.

 Williams used every decoupling technique in the book and several he invented himself, from monkey-patching to method combinators to writing observers on classes.
 Inexperienced developers would often be completely bewildered as to how anything worked at all, and would search in vain for signs of a heavyweight [Dependency-Injection][di] framework.